aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/30_capture_info.md

 3 .
 Enter a name for your token (e.g. workshop)

 4 .
-Leave the default options and click Generate
+Ensure these options are selected, then click Generate

 ![image](/images/dt-api-token-settings.png)

 5 .
-Expand the newly created token, copy the token value and paste it to your bastion terminal script prompt : API token
+Expand the newly created token, copy the token value and paste it to your Cloud9 terminal script prompt : API token

 ![image](/images/dt-api-token-copy.png)